-- Bridge: lie on your back with your feet flat on the ground.
+Lie on your back with your feet flat on the ground.
 Lift your hips so there is a straight line from your shoulders to your knees.
 Extend one leg straight out, hold for several seconds, then put it back down on the ground and repeat.
-Make sure your hips don’t dip or your butt sags to the ground.
+Make sure your hips don’t dip and keep your butt form sagging to the ground.

-- Modified Bird Dog: in a table position, lift your left arm so it’s parallel to the ground.
+From a table position, lift your left arm so it is parallel to the ground.
 At the same time, lift your right leg so your thigh is parallel to the ground and your shin is perpendicular.
-Your knee should be bent at 90 degrees and your glute muscle activated.
+Your knee should be bent at 90 degrees and your glute muscles activated.
 Hold for several seconds and switch sides.

-This routine can be done anywhere since there’s no equipment needed (besides your running watch) and you only need a very limited amount of space.
+This routine can be done anywhere since there’s no equipment needed and you only need a very limited amount of space.
 I’ve found that it’s perfect for hotel rooms when you’re traveling and the only available space is between two beds in your room.

 - Don’t rest in between each exercise – transition to the next one immediately.

 - Use the split function on your digital watch to time each exercise.